 • Pressure washers provide a simple, environmentally friendly and often cost-effective cleaning solution.

-• A professional will charge depending on the area to clean, and how long it takes – by clearing your driveway in advance of excess debris, you are only saving yourself money.
+• A professional will charge depending on the area to clean.
+How long it takes – by clearing your driveway in advance of excess debris, you are only saving yourself money.

 So, when asked whether or not you should pressure wash your driveway, the answer is yes, but you should not rely solely on this.
 Driveway upkeep is an ongoing task at least once a year.
 The most straightforward and most worry-free method is to brush and hose yourself and bring in a professional once a year.